ClarisseCoconut/ClarisseCoconut/README.md

 - 👋 Hi, I’m @ClarisseCoconut
 - 👀 I’m interested in Animal Crossing & Pokemon
-- 🌱 I’m currently learning Python!
+- 🌱 I’m currently learning Pyret!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- Python

 <!---
 ClarisseCoconut/ClarisseCoconut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.